srcurran/srcurran.github.io/case-studies/ama.md

 my-role: "<p>As lead designer, I worked closely with the content strategy team, additional UX designers & visual design to ensure that the system was built to support the design. </p>"
-related1-title: Yummly Web-App Design
+related1-title: Yummly
 related1-link: yummly
-related2-title: Resource Furniture Site Design
+related2-title: Resource Furniture
 related2-link: resource-furniture
 ---